Evergreen content that will bring you leads for years: A beginner’s guide

 How do you create evergreen content?

-Find evergreen topics
+Step 1: Find evergreen topics

-Namely, you will need to find out:
+Here’s what you need to find out:

-• Which keywords will be valuable for your site;
+• Which keywords will be valuable for your site?

-• And their search intent.
+• What’s their search intent?

-Decide on format
+Step 2: Decide on format

 • Case studies

-• Product / service reviews
+• Product/service reviews

 • Testimonials

-• How to guides
+• How-to guides

 • Beginner’s guide